DMovies - Your platform for thought-provoking cinema

 Family Time (Mummola)

-Tensions reach boiling point during a Finnish family Christmas, in this extremely austere, Brechtian comedy drama - live from the 22nd Transylvania International Film Festival
+Tensions reach boiling point during a Finnish family Christmas, in this extremely austere, Brechtian comedy drama - from the Turin International Film Festival

 Tia Kouvo’s first feature film is based on her very own dysfunctional family, and it is an extension of the 2018 short film also authored by the filmmaker.
 Most of the action takes place on December 23rd, as three generations of the family congregate at the grandparents’s snowy house for a celebration from hell.
 There is no holiday season joy at sight, but instead abundant misery to be shared.
 None of the people sitting on the dinner table seem to enjoy other’s company.
 A relatable predicament to many Christians who only meet their relatives during the festive season.